ibz0q/better-moment-card/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Which browser are you using?
 Chrome, Firefox, Fully Kiosk Browser (Include webview version) etc

+## Bug reports that do not provide this information will be closed